lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 We want to enhance our cookbook by finding recipes data from the web.
 We will use [Marmiton](http://www.marmiton.org/), because their markup structure is pretty clean (good candidate for parsing).

-Let's summarize the different tasks our program should take care of :
+Let's summarize the different tasks our program should take care of:

 * Requesting marmiton website and getting the HTML response
 * Parsing the HTML document to extract useful recipe info